aytekXR/Triangular-Arbitrage/README.md

 - `BinanceWebSocket.py`: Contains the `BinanceWebSocket` class for connecting to the Binance WebSocket API and fetching real-time price data.
 - `ArbitrageCalculator.py`: Contains the `ArbitrageCalculator` class for calculating potential triangular arbitrage opportunities.
 - `main.py`: The main entry point of the application.
 Initializes the WebSocket connection and periodically checks for arbitrage opportunities.
+- Helper functions for asset pair creation and data parsing are included to enhance flexibility and ease of use.

 ## Customization